revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

 <blockquote>

- We can handle exceptions using
+ We can handle exceptions by using

  1. try, catch, and finally block
- 2. throw, throws
+ 2. throw, throws keywords

 </blockquote>
 </details>

 ---

-13. What is the difference between exception and error in Java?
+13. What is the main difference between Exception and Error in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)